ScrawnySquirrel/CipherAvalancheEffect/README.md

 ## Prerequisite

 * Python2
+* Openssl

 ## Calculate the Avalanche effect via XOR comparison

-The main script that will perform the XOR comparison of the provided ciphertext (hex), is `avalancheeffect.py`.
+The main script that will perform the XOR comparison of the provided ciphertext (hex) is `avalancheeffect.py`.
 This can be done in 2 ways using: command line arguments or input files.

 > You can create a CSV file with the relevant data by passing the `-o <csv_filename>` argument.
 > The CSV file can be used to extract data easily.